russelljjarvis/Spike2Vec.jl/README.md

 # Completed Upgrades:

-* Models can be simulated as 16Bit Float (to simulate the effect of reduced precision)
+* Models can be simulated as 16Bit Float (to simulate the effect of reduced precision).
+Note 16Bit precision on CPU is not supported by CPU hardware, 16bit precision could only result in simulation speedups on GPUs.
-* Low precision models have a tendency to cause Inf, and NaN values, so these are cleaned during simulation.
+* Low precision models have a tendency to cause Inf, and NaN values, so these values are now cleaned during simulation.
 * Adaptive Exponential Integrate and Fire Neuron.
 * More unit tests.
 * Time Surface Plots